-Fellows have the opportunity to spend a summer working full time in the field of public interest law or in cities addressing urban issues with a supervisor/mentor in a community organization of their choice.
+Through the Domestic Public Service fellowship Cardinal Quarter opportunities, students have the opportunity to spend a summer working full time in the field of public interest law or in cities addressing urban issues with a supervisor/mentor in a community organization of their choice.
 Fellows must work in the United States.
-For opportunities during the fall, winter, or spring quarters, please see the Jane Stanford Fellowship program.
+For opportunities during the fall, winter, or spring quarters, please see the Jane Stanford Fellowship.

 Applicants must propose their own placements with organizations with which they have corresponded before the application deadline and effectively demonstrate that their intended partner organization has the need, interest, and capacity to work with an intern/fellow and to support the proposed work plan.

 Each fellow receives a base stipend of $5,500 to cover most of the essential costs associated with an unpaid service experience.
 Financial aid and supplemental funding is available to students who qualify.

 Visit this page for information on previous fellows' community partners and projects.